learn-academy-2021-echo/week-6-assessment-Punjabi2021/interview-questions.md

 1. As a developer, I am creating a Rails application with a model called Cohort that has_many students, but OOPS!
 I forgot to add the foreign key.
 How can I fix this mistake?
 What is the name of the foreign key?
 Would the foreign key be on the Cohort model or the Student model?

-Your answer: (modle . update) then insert the correct information
+Your answer: (model . update) then insert the correct information using db:migrate

 Researched answer:Running the db:migrate command also invokes the db:schema:dump command, which will update your db/schema.rb file to match the structure of your database.

 2. Which RESTful routes must always be passed params?
 Why?

-Your answer: RESTful routes provide mapping between HTTP verbs, controller actions, and CRUD operations in a database.
+Your answer:The show route is a get request.
+An exmaple in our book app would be to show a book and all information about that book.
+Another example is if you imagine IMDB, once you’ve clicked on a film you will see a lot of different information about a specific film, that would be that films show page.

 Researched answer:Calling the :create action to create a new article, passing in text for the title in params, as JSON request